mellaurie/tone/pages/02.tone21/02.blog/21.liberating-structures/item.md

 What can this wonderful, collaborative approach to engaging everyone look like in an online synchronous environment (aka Zoom, Teams or other video conferencing software)?

-**Synchronous LS:**
+#### Synchronous LS

 - Mostly all LS activities in a series of timed breakout rooms with each group as needed accessing collaborative documents (Google Docs, MS Word 365, etc)
 - A combination of main room discussion (e.g. [User Experience Fishbowl](https://www.liberatingstructures.com/18-users-experience-fishbowl/)) and chat participation ([Mad Tea](https://www.liberatingstructures.com/mad-tea) is great for this).

-**Asynchronous LS :**
+#### Asynchronous LS

 - Allow students to self-form groups, timing, logistics leveraging technologies like collaborative documents and scheduling tools (Doodle, Calendly).
 - Students find their own time to meet and complete a structured activity in their synchronous time.
 - If due to time zone issues, it could be fully asynchronous through use of discussion forums, chat or texting platforms (Whatsapp, FB Messenger), but with firm parameters around response times and equal level of interaction by all members that could have some form of accountability metrics via user activity analytics (this brings us into an emerging field of learning analytics and learning engineering, but we won’t go there today)

-## Learning Activity: Your 15% Solution
+!!! ### Learning Activity: Your 15% Solution

-As a final reflection, take a moment to reflect on your takeaways from this article.
+!!!As a final reflection, take a moment to reflect on your takeaways from this article.
 “What is your 15 percent?
 Where do you have discretion and freedom to act?
 What can you do without more resources or authority to move one step forward in any of the following areas:
+!!!

-- Engaging every one of your students in articulating their grapes of the learning
+!!! :fa-check: Engaging every one of your students in articulating their grapes of the learning
-- In helping provide a one-another communal space for listening and gathering insight
+!!! :fa-check: In helping provide a one-another communal space for listening and gathering insight
-- In disrupting old and out-dated ways to controlling dialogue and participation
+!!! :fa-check: In disrupting old and out-dated ways to controlling dialogue and participation
-- In decolonizing and democratizing the untapped resources in the room
+!!! :fa-check: In decolonizing and democratizing the untapped resources in the room

 Anything else?
 What is possible now?
 What is emerging?
 What would happen if everyone was fully engaged?

-References:
+### References

 Begay, Jade.
 “Decolonizing Community Care in Response to COVID-19”.
 2020.
 Available at: [https://ndncollective.org/indigenizing-and-decolonizing-community-care-in-response-to-covid-19/](https://ndncollective.org/indigenizing-and-decolonizing-community-care-in-response-to-covid-19/)